Image source: Wikimedia.

 Tesla Energy Plan

 Octopus has recently announced its Tesla Energy Plan is open to all customers who own Tesla Powerwall and solar PV.
-The plan has a flat tariff rate of 11p/kWh (or 8p/kWh if you also own a Tesla vehicle), but the big bonus is that the export rate is equal to the import rate.
-This means that if the annual solar generation is equal to the total electricity demand, the electricity bill will be essentially zero across the year with no standing charge.
+The plan has a flat tariff rate of 10-12p/kWh (depending on location), but the big bonus is that the export rate is equal to the import rate.
+This means that if the annual solar generation is equal to the total electricity demand, the electricity bill will be close to zero across the year, besides the standing charge.

 It is unlikely that properties with a heat pump will be able to achieve the same kWh/year figure for generation as demand, unless they have a very large solar array.
 However generating and storing your own electricity for free via solar PV and Tesla Powerwall, paired with the low fixed tariff rates and high export rates relative to the market, will certainly help to keep the running costs of a heat pump to a minimum.